-Electronic Imaging Materials, Inc. is proud to play a part in this vital AIDS research by providing unique cryogenic barcode labels that biomedical scientists require to perform immunogenicity studies.
-Our durable CryoLabel® materials are reliable and ideal for handling chemicals, solvents, cryogenic temperatures (such as liquid nitrogen applications) and moisture conditions―all of which are found in laboratories researching AIDS/HIV.
+Electronic Imaging Materials, Inc. is proud to play a part in AIDS research by providing the cryogenic barcode labels that biomedical scientists utilize when performing immunogenicity studies.
+Our durable CryoLabel® materials are reliable and ideal for handling chemicals, solvents, cryogenic temperatures (such as liquid nitrogen applications) and moisture conditions―all of which are found in laboratories researching HIV/AIDS.

-ElM would like to thank the research organizations that put their own lives at risk while attempting to better the lives of others.
-For all the end of the disease may not be in our immediate future, progress is underway and solutions are still being actively pursued.
-Thanks to screening and preventive measures, along with this on-going research, fewer people are living with HIV in Uganda.
+ElM would like to thank the research organizations—like the Henry M. Jackson Foundation—that tirelessly pursue new scientific avenues attempting to better the lives of others.
+Thanks to screening and preventive measures, along with their ongoing research, fewer people are living with HIV in Uganda and around the world.
 We want to commend these remarkable research heroes!